Skip to content

 })

-Daytona provides methods to create snapshots from sandboxes.
+Daytona provides methods to create a snapshot from an existing sandbox.

-A snapshot captures an immutable, point-in-time copy of a sandbox’s filesystem and memory that you can use as a base to create new sandboxes, effectively templating a known-good environment for reuse.
-You can think of it as a checkpoint you can restore from whenever you need a clean, identical starting point.
+A snapshot captures a point-in-time copy of a sandbox that you can use as a base to create new sandboxes, templating a known-good environment for reuse.

 sandbox._experimental_create_snapshot("my-sandbox-snapshot")